 - Head First Sliding: Players are encouraged to slide FEET first.
 Though we stress the safety of the players, there are times where head first sliding is acceptable and more comfortable for a player.
 Please advise your players to BE SMART when sliding head first and avoid sliding head first into home plate.

-- Bat Restrictions: No bat restrictions for teams 9U – 13U and 14U – 18U will be subjected to the -3 BBCOR High School rules on bats or USABat stamped bats.
+- Bat Restrictions: 14U – 18U will be subjected to the -3 BBCOR High School rules on bats or USABat stamped bats.
 If there’s a bat discrepancy we will refer to the NFHS bat regulations.
+Illegal bat use will result in an immediate ejection of the head coach, 2 offenses and the coach will be ejected for the duration of the event and no playoff opportunity will be available for that team.
 Teams competing in wood bat tournaments have no weight distribution limits.
 Pastime Tournaments will have wood bats available for purchase at several wood bat events.
 COMPOSITE wood bats are legal during all wood bat tournament play!
+No age division will permit -5 bats moving forward due to an increase in injuries seen and the removal of games from premier fields of non bbcor bats are used.

 - Tie Breakers: Overall Record, Head-To-Head, Run Differential, Runs Allowed, Runs Scored, Coin Toss will be the order to determine tie breakers.